joomla/user-interface-text/A-Z.md

 #### Measurements
 * Use lower case for all measurements eg px, em, w and h
+* Use the metric system for mass and non-web measurements eg kg, cm and m
+* Use celcius for temperature eg 34c
+* For all other measurements use SI

 #### Money
 * Use the £ symbol with no space: – £75.